NitroNatarajan/sql_data_warehouse_project/README.md

 ---
 ## 🪪 License
-This project is licenced under the [MIT License](License).
+This project is licensed under the [MIT License](License).
 You are free to use, modify and share this project with proper attribution.

 ## 📔 About me 💥
 I'm **Natarajan Thanaraj**, aspiring data professional who is learning the data management and data analytics practices.